hramli/hramli/README.md

 ## Hey there! 👋

 #### Software Engineer fresh out of UCLA, with some work experiences here and there
-- Love creating new things
+- 🧠 Love creating new things
-- Java & JavaScript are my favorite languages
+- 💬 Java & JavaScript are my two favorite languages
+- 🧩 I want to learn blockchain development

 ![](https://github-profile-summary-cards.vercel.app/api/cards/repos-per-language?username=hramli&theme=github_dark)